bcongelio/aoc.among.us/README.md

 aoc-among-us.df <- read_csv(url(urlfile))
 ```
-As well, setting your scientific notation in RStudio cleans a file of the columns up:
+As well, setting your scientific notation in RStudio cleans some of the columns up:

 ```
 options(scipen = 9999)